Packaging Machines for the Pharmaceutical Industry

 It is possible to replace & replicate the look of a label and its layout by using a High Resolution Ink Jet Coder.
 An IJ3000 will accomplish this task.
 One major manufacturer supplying cash & carry businesses in London managed a pay-back of less than six months when they swapped from using a product label as a box identifier, to direct coding using an IJ3000 Case Coder.

 For lower run rates and smaller operations, it is also possible to combine the top sealing, label application and box coding in one simple to use work station.

 Once the products have been placed in boxes, closed, labelled and printed, they will be stacked on a pallet for shipping.

 Securing a palletised load to a pallet with stretchwrap film is a simple yet economic method of reducing risk of damage in transit.
 A power pre-stretch Pallet Wrapper will stretch the pallet wrap film as it is applied to the load.
-Productivity gains of over 30% are not unusual when compared to hand wrapping.
-Using a Pallet Wrapper is also an environmentally sound way of wrapping a pallet.
-It generates much less waste that will ultimately end up as landfill.
+Productivity gains of over 30% are not unusual when compared with hand wrapping.
+Using a Pallet Wrapper is also an environmentally sound way of wrapping a pallet, as it generates much less waste that will ultimately end up as landfill.